Newcastle in talks with ex-Arsenal manager Emery but Howe also in frame

 The Magpies have been without a permanent head coach since parting company with Steve Bruce on October 20.

-Various candidates have been linked with a Premier League vacancy on Tyneside since then, with ambitious plans being drawn up on the back of a £300 million ($409m) takeover, and two leading contenders are now heading that queue.
+Various candidates have been linked with the vacancy on Tyneside since then - with ambitious plans being drawn up on the back of a £300 million ($409m) takeover - and two leading contenders are now heading that queue.

 Editors' Picks